 2. Maggie was married to Joseph Cordone.

-3. Joseph and Maggie lived at 916 Wood Street in Philadelphia as of April 16, 1910 and were 32 and
+3. Joseph and Maggie lived at 916 Wood Street in Philadelphia as of April 16, 1910 and were 32 and 31** years of age at the time of the Census report.

 4. Maggie and Joseph had no children living at that time.